 - Class II: Overbite.
-The lower first molar is positioned toward the back of the mouth and the upper jaw seems to come forward.
-There are 2 subclasses within this class that differentiate between possible positions of the upper front teeth.
+The lower first molar is positioned toward the back of the mouth, and the upper jaw seems to come forward.
+2 subclasses within this class differentiate between possible positions of the upper front teeth.

-Depending on which class you fall into, you may need a corrective solution like braces.
+Depending on your class, you may need a corrective solution like braces.

-- A small dental arch that doesn’t have sufficient space for adult teeth.
+- A slight dental arch that doesn’t have sufficient space for adult teeth.

 - Large adult teeth

 - Losing baby teeth too early or not losing them at the appropriate time

 Factors like these can negatively impact the alignment of adult teeth.
 Crowding is dangerous because it can prevent you from brushing and flossing correctly.
 If an excessive bacteria buildup is present in your mouth, you could develop gingivitis or tooth decay.

 Braces can also be used to correct spacing issues.
 Some patients have a gap between their 2 upper front teeth due to a small jaw or small teeth.
 While spacing issues can be present between teeth, a gap between the 2 upper front teeth is the most common.

 More often than not, teeth spacing (also called a diastema) is a purely cosmetic issue.
 Most people who seek treatment for teeth spacing want to change the appearance of their smile.

 Having an incorrect bite or crowded teeth isn’t just an aesthetic problem.
 Braces are effective at treating a wide range of dental issues, including: